NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 - For an updated environment, first, uninstall it by deleting the corresponding directory under ``$CONDA_ENV_DIR``.

-- Re-install the environment using the ``conda_env_setup.sh`` script as described in the :ref:`installation instructions <ref-conda-env-install>`, or create the new environment for you POD:
+- Re-install the environment using the ``conda_env_setup.sh`` script as described in the :ref:`installation instructions <ref-conda-install>`, or create the new environment for you POD:

    ::